 Grades in the class are a product of your progress and ingenuity.
-It is essential that you demonstrate your growth this term through attendance, participation, work on class assignments, and projects.
+It is essential that you demonstrate your growth this term through attendance, participation, work in class assignments, and projects.
 Unless a substantiated medical reason exists, absences will result in a lowered grade.

-Grades reflect the professional level of the final submissions: A (900-1000); B (800-899); C (700-799)
+Grades reflect the professional level of the final submissions:

-NOTE: NO GRADE BELOW "C" IS ACCEPTABLE FOR THIS COURSE.
+NOTE: NO GRADE BELOW C IS ACCEPTABLE FOR THIS COURSE.